CiTR/djland/README.md

 ![Build Status](https://travis-ci.org/CiTR/djland.svg?branch=capstone)

-This branch consists of work done as part of a UBC Capstone Project, 2016/2017.

 A free and open source web application built for community radio.

 Optionally, DJLAND can also integrate with SAM Broadcaster (http://spacial.com/sam-broadcaster) for additional features, such as AD Scheduling and SAM play history access.